 This is the third post in a 3 part series about giving talks as a technologist (or maybe anyone, but I’ll stick to what I know).

-In the last post, we talked about crafting and outlining a talk.
+In the last post, we discussed crafting and outlining a talk.
+Now let’s discuss iterating on an existing talk.1

 You don’t have to give your talk the exact same way every time you give it.
 In fact, if you do that, you sacrifice the opportunity to improve the talk over time.
 I view each individual run of a talk as an experiment—a chance to learn—rather than an end product to be judged.
 This has the convenient side effect of reducing the finality, and therefore the pressure, of each speaking engagement itself.